denten-books/plain-text/0-intro.md

 that perpetuate inequity and violence globally.
 The emotional affirmation that accompanies exuberant social networking brings with it governing structures invoked widely in the name of law enforcement and national security.
-Comfort and security constitute part and parcel of the same ill-conceived bargain that leads to critical disempowerment.
+Comfort and security constitute the same ill-conceived bargain that leads to critical disempowerment.
 But where it is difficult to imagine or to enact strategies of digital disobedience on a universal scale, we can begin to address them through numerous minute transactions that in aggregate brace everyday literary exchange.

 To pick up an electronic book and to take it apart may be against the law in some jurisdictions [@fry_circumventing_2009].
 Given the extent to which